 Blog is a service that allows members of a group to share thoughts and ideas through articles.
 They are also an excellent way to bring out the widespread tacit knowledge in the organization on strategic issues.
-Still, very used are the corporate blog for internal communications of a general nature, events, new product launches.
+Currently, corporate blogs are used for internal communications about general issues, events, new product launches.
 Interesting then are the possible uses of blogs for training, for example in support of learning and self-empowerment paths.